Azareal/Gosora/README.md

 * golang.org/x/crypto/bcrypt For hashing passwords.

-* github.com/shirou/gopsutil For pulling information on CPU and memory usage.
+* github.com/Azareal/gopsutil For pulling information on CPU and memory usage.
+I've temporarily forked this, as we were having stability issues with the latest build.

   * github.com/StackExchange/wmi Dependency for gopsutil on Windows.

   * golang.org/x/sys/windows Also a dependency for gopsutil on Windows.
+This isn't needed at the moment, as I've rolled things back to an older more stable build.

 * github.com/gorilla/websocket Needed for Gosora's Optional WebSockets Module.